JasonLiu1229/University-Vault/DS/Session/Session 4.md

 **Advantages of REST**
 - Uniform interface is immutable
 - Conceptually simpler
+	- REST is designed to be straightforward and easy to understand.
+Its simplicity makes it easier for developers to learn and implement compared to SOAP.
 - Lower protocol overhead (for stateless services)
+	- REST typically uses standard HTTP, which has less overhead compared to the SOAP protocol that involves more complex messaging standards.
+This makes REST more efficient, especially for stateless services.
 - Can improve server scalability
+	- Because REST is stateless (each request from a client contains all the information the server needs), it can help improve server scalability.
+Servers don't need to maintain client state between requests.
 - Inherent support for request caching
 - Less reliant on tool support and heavyweight libraries
 - No need for additional messaging layer